sahandset/sahandset/README.md

 - 💻 Coding for Nonprofits and CU HyperLoop TBM
 - 🌱 Learning TensorFlow and PyTorch
 - 📚 Reading Algorithms to Live By: The Computer Science of Human Decisions
-- ⚡️ Following Cryptocurrencies & blockchain technologies
+- ⚡️ Following cryptocurrencies & blockchain technologies